 Questions regarding your actual bill for ambulance service should be directed to EF Recovery at 1-877-213-9047.
 For general questions regarding the ambulance service or other services provided by the fire department please contact either Chief Brett Bastian at 509-764-3850 or Deputy Chief Pete Kunjara at 509-764-3851.

 See Moses Lake Municipal Code Chapter 2.30 "Emergency Medical and Ambulance Service" for further information on billing, billing exemptions, and other important information regarding the ambulance service.

 Fire Suppression Services

-The Moses Lake Fire Department may be requested to respond to a variety of rescue type situations in and around our community.
+The City of Moses Lake Fire Department may be requested to respond to a variety of rescue type situations in and around our community.
 Some of these requests may be ice and water related rescue, high or low angle rescue, trench rescue, and confined-space rescue.